Local rigidity of manifolds with hyperbolic cusps II. Nonlinear theory: Geometric setup

-where the connection form $A_z(X)$ is an anti-symmetric endomorphism depending linearly on $X$, and $A(y\partial_y)$, $A(y\partial_\theta)$ do not depend on $y,\theta$.
-In particular, we get that the curvature of $\nabla^L$ is bounded, as are all its derivatives.
-Such data $(L\to N, g, g_L,\nabla^L)$ will be called an \emph{admissible bundle}.
-Given a cusp manifold $(M,g)$, the bundle of differential forms over $M$ is an admissible bundle.
+\begin{example}Given an exact cusp manifold $(M,g)$, the bundle of differential forms over $M$ is an admissible bundle.
 Since the tangent bundle of a cusp is trivial, any linearly constructed bundle over $M$ is admissible.
-For example, the bundle of forms over the Grassmann bundle of $M$, or over the unit cosphere bundle $S^\ast M$.
+For example, the bundle of forms over the Grassmann bundle of $M$, or over the unit cosphere bundle $S^\ast M$. \end{example}

-In the functional spaces, it will be important to consider the behaviour at infinity.
-In particular, we are led to study spaces of the form $y^\rho H^s$.
-Since the operators we consider preserve almost exactly the Fourier modes in the $\theta$ variable in the cusps, we introduce spaces $H^{s,\rho_0,\rho_\bot}$, which behave locally as $H^s$, and in the cusps, as $y^{\rho_0}H^s$ for the zeroth Fourier mode, and as $y^{\rho_\bot}H^s$ in the other Fourier modes (see \cite[Definition 3.1]{Bonthonneau-Lefeuvre-19-1}).
-One of the main results of \cite{Bonthonneau-Lefeuvre-19-1} is the following Theorem.